bjonesy/gohealth-programmer-project/README.md

 ## Issues

 I was unable to connect to the Insurance Eligibility API.
 Below you can find the example `curl` call that was given in the instructions.
 There was mention of a possible SSL validation error when trying to connect.
-There were no other specifics given about the SSL validation error.
 When trying to connect using the Postman client and the terminal the connection returns a timeout error.
-Even with with SSL bypassing enabled, the authtoken I was given & CORS headers in the requests.
-I need more information and specifics to figure out what I am missing here.
+Even with SSL bypassing enabled, the authtoken & CORS headers in the requests.
+I need a little help here to figure out what I am missing.

 ```
 // Times out